François Barrault: BT Global Services and International

 In 2004 he was named CEO of BT Global Services and president of BT International, as well as a member of the BT Group Board and Operating Committee.
 He launched a bold programme of 160 acquisitions which help expanded the BT's services business, creating a world leader in Networked IT services.
 Barrault was also involved in global governance and sustainable development activities.
 He led the BT BetterWorld.
 During this period BT suffered a major profits warning from the division he was managing.
 In that period BT sponsored champion sailor Ellen MacArthur and her team.

 Current positions

 In September 2010, he was hired by NovaSparks in France as a director and strategic advisor.

 François Barrault is founder and chairman of FDB Partners, an investment holding in technology, digital, and cleantech.
 He sits on the board of directors of several businesses: eServGlobal, Alpha Networks, La Baule Privileges and NovaSparks.
 He acts also as special advisor to IJ Partners (family office), Tactem, Mastek, ACE Fund, Ariadne Capital, The New York Forum, Studio Moderna and Recipco.

-He is chairman of the IDATE Digiworld Institute, a European centre of market analysis and debate, specialized in the TMT industry markets.
-He chairs the annual Digiworld Summit which takes place every November in Montpellier (South of France).
+He is chairman of the Digiworld Institute, a European think tank specialized on the digital economy and chairs its annual Digiworld Summit which takes place every December in Paris.
+François Barrault also chairs Digiworld Institute's subsidiary, the Institut de l'audiovisuel et des télécommunications en Europe (IDATE), a telecom market intelligence and consulting firm.